LorenzoSapora/sush-us/_posts/2010-12-10-chet-baker-chettys-lullaby.markdown

 hattip:
 ---

 This is possibly my favourite songs by Chet Baker.
-It's both beautiful and mellow (a perfect lullaby).
-I've transcribed the lyrics to the best of my ability.
-I'm always open to suggestions or tweaks or just leave a comment if you liked the song.<!--more-->
+It's both beautiful and mellow, a perfect lullaby.
+I have transcribed the lyrics to the best of my ability, and I am always open to suggestions or tweaks. <!--more-->

 {% youtube "https://www.youtube.com/embed/LOwvDHAF5II" %}